IbrohimRasulov/Newsweek/README.md

 [Live Demo Link](https://ibrohimrasulov.github.io/Newsweek/)

 ## Getting Started
-First thing to do on the way of cloning this <a href="https://web.archive.org/web/20210120125445/https://www.newsweek.com/">page</a> and running is the follow simple example steps.
+First things to do on the way of cloning this <a href="https://web.archive.org/web/20210120125445/https://www.newsweek.com/">page</a> are these steps.

 • git clone https://github.com/IbrohimRasulov/Newsweek.git <br>
 • cd Newsweek <br>